 More about JP

 Jean Paul was born in Italy.
 The passion for food it has always been in the family and he have been brought up tasting and trying food since early age.
 Growing up in this environment made him be appreciative for everyday life.
-He experience and taste dishes going from the most plain and simple food stall market up to the top end 3 Michelin stars restaurant.
-Giving an honest impartial review of their food, service ambiance and price and share all with his readers
+He experience and taste dishes going from the plainest and simple food stall market up to the top end 3 Michelin stars restaurant.
+Giving an honest impartial review of their food, service ambience and price and share all with his readers